Understanding Generative Recommendation with Semantic IDs from a Model-scaling View: Conclusions and Discussions

 In this work, we examined the scaling behaviors of current mainstream paradigms in generative recommendation.
-Our work is the first to show that SID-based GR has an essential bottleneck on utilizing semantic information, limiting the scaling of the whole framework with model capacity.
-In contrast, the LLM-as-RS paradigm can better learn both collaborative filtering signals as well as semantic information, making it a more favorable candidate for recommendation foundation models.
-Nonetheless, LLM-as-RS currently suffers from efficiency limitations, as discussed in \cref{app:efficiency}.
-Specifically, SID-based GR remains preferable when budgets are constrained and efficiency is critical, whereas LLM-as-RS is more suitable when performance is prioritized and resources are sufficient.
-More discussions on limitations are in \cref{app:limitations}.
+Our work is the first to show that SID-based GR has an essential bottleneck in utilizing semantic information, limiting the scaling of the whole framework with model capacity.
+In contrast, the Text-based GR paradigm can better learn both collaborative filtering signals and semantic information, making it a more favorable candidate for recommendation foundation models.
+Nonetheless, Text-based GR currently suffers from efficiency limitations, as discussed in \cref{app:efficiency}.
+Specifically, SID-based GR remains preferable when budgets are constrained and efficiency is critical, whereas Text-based GR is more suitable when performance is prioritized and resources are sufficient.
 Overall, our findings suggest that how to overcome the shortcomings of current paradigms and fully unlock the potential of LLMs is a critical topic for further research.